A hunting minigame allows the player to hunt wild beasts.

 - The Legend of Zelda: Breath of the Wild: Link can hunt wild animals, from birds, deer, and boar all the way up to woolly rhinoceroses.
-Each drops raw steak or bird meat of varying quality, which can be used for cooking or Vendor Trash.
+Each drops raw steak or bird meat of varying quality, which can be used for cooking or Shop Fodder.
 Hateno Village has a minigame in which Link can be hired by Dentz to cull deer for money in Retsam Forest.

 - Overlord II: There are seals in the Nordland the Overlord is able to hunt.
 Indeed, there's an achievement in clubbing 100 baby seals to death.

 - Rise of the Tomb Raider: Lara Croft can hunt wild animals to get items for crafting.